 Find an Attorney for Criminal Traffic Charges in Miami, FL

 If you were charged with a Criminal Traffic Offense in Miami, Florida, or Miami-Dade County, then you should speak with an experienced criminal defense attorney about your case.
 If you missed a court date and a warrant was issued for the failure to appear (FTA), then call for a free consultation.

-Hubbs Law pledges to fight for your rights both in court and administratively.
+The criminal and immigration attorneys at Hubbs Law pledges to fight for your rights both in court and administratively.
 We provide effective representation by aggressively defending our clients at every phase of their cases and we may be able to successfully obtain a reduction or dismissal of the charges in your case.
 Call Hubbs Law today at (305) 615-5945

 to schedule a free initial appointment to discuss your traffic charges.

 This article was last updated on Tuesday, September 6, 2016.